 - Talk with your doctor about your diagnostic tests and what the results mean

-- Talk with your doctor about all your treatment options and the results you can expect from treatment.
+- Talk with your doctor about all your treatment options, side effects, and the results you can expect from treatment.

 - Ask your doctor whether a clinical trial is a good treatment option for you.

 To download lists of suggested questions to ask your healthcare providers, click here.

 The DNA (genetic material) of a developing stem cell in the bone marrow is damaged.
 This is called an “acquired mutation.”